 Does counseling work?
-Yes, it is a kind of liberation from the inside to the outside.
-It’s a way to find a space where you don’t have to worry that you’ll be rejected or hurt, where you can let out some of the things that you might not otherwise be able to.
+Yes, it liberates you from the inside out.
+It’s a space where you don’t have to worry about being rejected or hurt.
+You can let out what you’ve been keeping in.

 Inside of you is a strength that you don’t know you have.
 Inside of you is the knowledge that maybe has been buried under all the fear and negative thoughts.
 Counseling allows you to know how to use your strength to ride out the waves of life.
 It allows you to say what you need without feeling afraid.

-I am a Licensed Clinical Social Worker Associate with the State of Washington (#SC60770617).
-I regularly seek consultation from colleagues as well as my licensed supervisor, Katherine Walter, MSW, LICSW, CSW-G (LICSW #LW 60136151).
+I am a Licensed Independent Clinical Social Worker with the State of Washington (#LW61191172).

 *****Please note: The sign “@” in the Spanish version has been used to hold inclusive spaces for all identities of gender.

-Chris offers individual counseling and family counseling (not couples).
-She sees teens and adults 13+.
+Chris offers individual counseling and couples counseling.
+She sees adults 18+.

 Important: If this is a crisis or you need immediate support, please call the Crisis Clinic at (206) 461-3222 or go to your nearest emergency room.
 Catalyst Counseling cannot provide emergency services.